beginning-web-dev/bwd-site/README.txt

    - You found yourself here, maybe you might have liked the design of the site?

-     The design was made by a group of individuals who decided to band together to greater imporove the knowledge of WebDevelopment others, and well themselves.
+     The design was made by a group of individuals who decided to band together to greatly imporove the knowledge of WebDevelopment others, and well themselves.
-     It was based largly after templates that we liked on the web.
+     It was based largely after templates that we liked on the web.
 To greate improve ourselves and others, we are the Aa...Begining Web Development Group.

-   - If by some reason you feel Inspired by your sense of civic duty:
+   - If by some reason you feel inspired by your sense of civic duty:

      Be sure to check out our page on meetup.com!
 We would love to see you there! https://www.meetup.com/Beginning-Web-Development/